 "We found that the people up in the mountains in Argentina had unusually efficient metabolism of arsenic.
 This meant that the toxin left the body rapidly and less toxically instead of accumulating in tissue", she explains.

 In the newly published study, the researchers have studied the genes of Atacameño Indian villagers in San Antonio de los Cobres in Argentina, who have lived in the area for multiple generations.
 Their genes were compared with those of various indigenous and Mestizo groups from Peru and indigenous groups from Colombia and Mexico.
 Over two thirds of the Argentinian villagers were found to carry a gene variant that accelerates the metabolism of arsenic, compared with half of the Peruvian villagers and only 14 per cent of the other indigenous groups.

 There has been very little previous research on human evolutionary adaptation to environmental toxins.
 However, it is known that many of the genes that control the metabolism of poisons in the body have a large number of variants that occur with varying prevalence around the world.
 There may therefore be different adaptations among different populations, depending on what toxins they are exposed to in the local environment, according to Karin Broberg.

-More information: The study has been published in the journal Environmental Health Perspectives, see ehp.niehs.nih.gov/2012/10/poss… haplotype-in-humans/
+The study has been published in the journal Environmental Health Perspectives, see ehp.niehs.nih.gov/2012/10/possible-positive-selection-for-an-arsenic-protective-haplotype-in-humans/